UBC-Geography/computing-resources/unix-shells-and-clis/README.md

 ### FFmpeg

-FFmpeg an extremely powerful tool for batch processing both video and audio files.
+FFmpeg is an extremely powerful tool for batch processing both video and audio files.
 It can be installed using one of the following commands:

 ::: {.panel-tabset}